By Rebecca Cooper ’18

 During summer vacation period, the cost for housing in a summer residence halls is approximately $110.00 per week.

 Housing in their assigned rooms is available for international students.
 Most international students arrange to travel or to spend vacation time with friends and relatives in the United States or abroad.
 No one should plan to depart from campus until the official start of recess or vacation.

 Please be assured that we will not leave students stranded or without housing and the appropriate support.
 It is Mount Union's policy to make sure international students are taken care of at all times.
 Nevertheless, we do expect international students to take responsibility for planning and communicating their needs and expectations.

 At the end of each school year, Mount Union students may store their personal effects in designated storage areas.
-Please contact the Office of Residence Life at least fourteen days (14) prior to the date on which you would like to move your belongings into a storage area.
-Space is limited to approximately two cubic meters per student.
-The College is not responsible for lost or stolen personal items from storage rooms.
+Please contact the International Student Services office at least seven days (7) prior to the date on which you would like to move your belongings into a storage area.
+The University of Mount Union is not responsible for lost or stolen personal items from storage rooms by theft, fire or other causes.
 We recommend that you do not leave electronics or other valuable items in storage.
 Storage rooms are not able to accommodate large items such as sofas.

 If you have not properly requested permission for storage through the Office of Residence Life as according to their procedures, you will not be allowed access to the storage area.
 Campus Security will no longer allow students direct access to storage area without permission from the Office of Residence Life or the Center for Global Education.